advance100/doc_webpack/webpack-options.md

 `source-map` - A SourceMap is emitted.
 See also `output.sourceMapFilename`.
 (0.10)

 `inline-source-map` - A SourceMap is added as DataUrl to the Javascript file.
 (0.10)

+## `hot`

+Enables Hot Module Replacement.
+(This requires records data if not in dev-server mode, `recordsPath`)

+Generates Hot Update Chunks of each chunk in the records.
+It also enables the [API](https://github.com/webpack/docs/wiki/hot-code-replacement).

 ## `node`